jsitu777/wenjinsitu.github.io/_posts/2016-12-8-Structural Design Optimization-common-elements.markdown

 ---

 ## Overview
-<p>The term project was taught by Prof. Paulino from Geogia Tech.
+<p>The term project was taught by Prof. Paulino from Georgia Tech.
 We used structural optimization technique for a structure that has smaller cross section on the bottom and larger cross section on the top.
-My teammate and I implemented a stiffness compliant method with MATLAB for the project.</p>
+My teammate and I implemented a stiffness compliant method under gravity loads with MATLAB for the project.</p>

 <img class="image" src="{{ site.url }}/{{ site.OptimizedStructureClass }}">